timwassenburg/default-model-order/README.md

 </div>

 ## Features
-I used to think that overwriting the boot method in a model to add default sorting made it look messy.
-Therefore, I decided to create a simple package that moves the code to a trait to clean up the model.
-As a result, all model collections in your project will be sorted by default.
+This simple package adds a trait to your project that can be used to sort collections of a model by default by a specified column.
+As a result, the model looks more clean and readable.

 ## Installation
 Install the package with composer.